kitspace/kitspace-v2/README.md

 site: https://example.com # A site you would like to link to (include http:// or https://)

-color:
-  purple # for example
 # The solder resist color of the preview rendering.
+color: purple
-If left undefined "green" is used.
+  # If omitted "green" is used.
 Can be one of:
   # - green
   # - red
   # - blue